Doctor of Musical Arts (DMA) Handbook

 • Completion of a two-semester undergraduate-level accelerated sequence of the language;

-• Completion of an approved one-semester graduate-level reading course of the language (in-person or online);
+• Completion of a one-semester graduate-level reading course;

 • Completion of a KU or other approved test in the language.

-If you are coming to KU with one semester of a language that is not a graduate-level reading course, you must take a second-semester course in the language, take a graduate reading course, or pass a KU or other approved test.
+If you are coming to KU with one semester of a language which is not a graduate level reading course, you must take a second semester course in the language, take a graduate reading course, or pass a KU or other approved test.

 Waiver for MUSC 801